lajkika/cookinsanity/about.md

 meat (I was already a fish eating vegetarian).

 I can't even begin to explain how many benefits this diet has had for me, not just for my MS!
-But the truth is that from time to time I **really** need to eat something **sweet**.
+But the truth is that from time to time I *really* need to eat something *sweet*!
 So, this website is a chronicle of my efforts to make food that I both crave and can actually eat.

+I hope you enjoy making some of the recipes.
+Do let me know what you think in the comments and if you make something great or would like to share a recipe, do [let me know :)][]

 [Overcoming Multiple Sclerosis]: http://www.overcomingmultiplesclerosis.org/book/
 [MS]: /ms/
+[let me know :)]: /contribute